scooterthedev/scooterthedev/README.md

 ### Glad to see you here!

 I am a full-stack software engineer and writer.
-I love programming, writing, speaking and traveling.
+I love programming, reverse enginerring, writing, speaking and traveling.

 As a software engineer, I enjoy using my obsessive attention to detail,